 About Denali Park

-Denali National Park and Preserve is one of Alaska’s most visited parks for one big reason – it is home to Mount McKinley, the tallest mountain in North America at 20,237 feet.
+Denali National Park and Preserve is one of Alaska’s most visited parks for one big reason – it is home to Denali, the tallest mountain in North America at 20,310 feet.
 Visitors flock from around the world to see the mountain and experience the park’s 6 million acres of wilderness.

 The park is located in Interior Alaska near the small town of Healy.
 It is accessible via the George Parks Highway, which connects Anchorage and Fairbanks, and on the Alaska Railroad, whose tracks roughly parallel the highway.